 In accordance with Washington state board of health and CDC guidelines, I’ve now instituted the following rules:

 – If you have any symptoms that might be COVID, such as cough, fever, fatigue, and so on, do NOT come in.
 Even if the symptoms seem mild, it’s best to stay home.
-Text me at 206 dash 437 dash 2968 and let me know; we can convert your appointment to an online, remote visit.
+Text me at 206 dash 437 dash 2968 and let me know; we can either convert your appointment to an online, remote visit, or cancel.
 I can send you some herbs, or do any of my remote work.
 I will not charge you any extra, and will not charge for a missed appointment.

 – No patient can come early; if you do, you’ll have to wait outside until your appointment time.
 This is to minimize interactions and exposure, for everyone.
-If I’m not already waiting for you, text or call me so I can open the door for you, and you don’t have to touch the handle.

 – Unfortunately, there can be no hand shakes or hugs.
 I like to use the Vulcan method: simply raise your hand in a V-shape and say, “live long, and prosper”.

 – After your treatment is done, it’s best to leave the office right away, without touching anything in the main areas.
-I’ll open the front door for you so you don’t have to touch the handle.

 – Understand that even with all these precautions, there is still some unavoidable risk involved in coming in for a visit.